codebar/tutorials/html/lesson4/tutorial.md

 }
 ```

-> Before moving forward, spend 5 minutes reading the content. **Grace Hopper** was an amazing woman and her contributions to Computer Science and our world, invaludable.
+> Before moving forward, spend 5 minutes reading the content. **Grace Hopper** was an amazing woman and her contributions to Computer Science and our world, invaluable.

 ## Floating elements